TheJoin95/covid19-market-waiting-times/README.md

 - Add a prevent function to reload the same data in the same areas
 - Refactoring & Build & Uglify **in progress**
 - Add autosuggest on search city/address
-- Add nominatim API as a fallback for geocoding
+- Add nominatim API as a fallback for geocoding **testing**
-- Add geocoding data from geocode API in client localStorage as a cache
+- Add geocoding data from geocode API in client localStorage as a cache **in progress**
+- Add history as #5

 # Credits